vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 (This was happening in parallel to our effort in improving the shopping experience on 2GUD.)

-Flipkart made tremendous progress in providing access to it's services to hinterlands of India, however adoption was still a big problem to solve.
+Flipkart made tremendous progress in providing access to its services to hinterlands of India, however, adoption was still a big problem to solve.

 In order to address this, Flipkart's user research team was conducting an in-depth study on the barriers for ecommerce in the next 100mn users of India.
 These are the people located in tier 3 and 4 towns, who have recently have got access to Internet or haven't had access yet.
 They consume content online through Tiktok, youtube and facebook, but are extremely wary of transacting online.

 An important finding from this research was that people have trouble with trusting technology.
-Abstracting away human intervention and making everything digital was not the way to go for adoption to happen.
-People cared about relying on a person that they could reach out to in case of an order failure, in case of an item that ought to be returned.

-With our mission being to bring the value selection we find in bazaars, online -- Our product team felt that this is going to be a major blocker for us if we do not solve for it.

 <blockquote>
+Abstracting away human intervention and making everything digital was not the way to solve for adoption, for the next 100mn.
+</blockquote>

+People cared about relying on a person that they could reach out to in case of an order failure, a return or a refund.

+With our mission to bring diverse selection of bazaars, online &mdash; Our product team opined not solving for trust will be a major blocker for 2GUD's adoption.

 This study was a wake-up call for us.
-It was a turning point in our strategy in terms of how we should build 2GUD.
 It informed us that we simply cannot rely on traditional means of e-commerce flows and expect people would start using our services.
-</blockquote>
+Addressing trust became a critical addition to our strategy.

 # Ideation workshops

 ### Building a shared understanding

-Armed with the knowledge of our users needs and the barriers to entry for e-commerce in tier 3&4 towns, it was important for all the key stakeholders to be on the same page in order for us to decide on what we should be doing?
+Armed with the knowledge of our users' needs and the barriers to entry for e-commerce in tier 3&4 towns, it was important for all the key stakeholders to be on the same page in order for us to decide on what we should be doing?

-I proposed to conduct a simple exercise (inspired from the Design sprint) in order to bring shared understanding among the various stakeholders in the team.
+I proposed to conduct an exercise (inspired from the Design sprint) in order to bring shared understanding among the various stakeholders in the team.

 <div class='img-section top'>
 <div class='row'>